Models of Jacobians of curves

 Write $\bar e$ for the schematic closure of the unit section in $\Pic^{tot 0}_{X/S}$.
 If $U$, $V \hra \bar e$ are open immersions \'etale over $S$, then the same is true of their union.
 Hence $\bar e$ has a largest open subscheme which is \'etale over $S$, which we denote by $\bar e^{\et}$, a locally closed subscheme of $\Pic^{tot 0}_{X/S}$.

 \begin{theorem} Suppose that $S$ is log regular.
-Then \begin{enumerate} \item The map has kernel $\bar e^{\et}$; \item If in addition $\ul X$ is regular, then $f$ is surjective. \end{enumerate} \end{theorem}
+Then \begin{enumerate} \item The map $f \colon \Pic^{tot 0}_{X/S} \to \strLogPic^0_{X/S}$ has kernel $\bar e^{\et}$; \item If in addition $\ul X$ is regular, then $f$ is surjective. \end{enumerate} \end{theorem}

-\begin{remark} By \ref{property:logpic_modifications}, a log modification $X'\to X$ induces an isomorphism $\sLPic^0_{X/S}\to \sLPic^0_{X'/S}$.
+\begin{remark} A log modification $X'\to X$ induces an isomorphism $\sLPic^0_{X/S}\to \sLPic^0_{X'/S}$by \ref{property:logpic_modifications}.
 On the other hand $\Pic^{tot 0}_{X/S}\to \Pic^{tot 0}_{X'/S}$ is an open immersion but in general not an isomorphism.
 When $\ul S$ is log regular and regular, we can always find, \'etale locally on $S$, a log modification of $X/S$ with regular total space.
-To see this, note that since every log scheme has an \'etale cover by atomics, we can assume that $S$ is atomic.
-Let $\mathfrak{X}$ denote the tropicalization of $X$ over the closed point.
-As $S$ is log regular and regular, every edge $e$ of the tropicalization is marked by an element of a free monoid $\NN^r$.
+To see this, note that since $S$ is locally Noetherian, it has an \'etale cover by nuclear schemes by \ref{lemma:cover_by_nuclear}, so we can assume that $S$ is nuclear.
+Let $\mathfrak{X}$ denote the tropicalization of $X$ over the closed stratum.
+As $S$ is log regular and regular, every edge of $\mathfrak X$ is marked by an element of a free monoid $\NN^r$.